flame-engine/flame/doc/components.md

 render from the top left corner (0.0).
 Your render method should not handle where on the screen your component should be rendered.
 To handle where and how your component should be rendered use the `position`, `angle` and `anchor` properties and flame will automatically handle the rest for you.

-If you really want to handle the canvas translations yourself you can just omit the `super.render(canvas)` line and suppress the warning, but for most use cases this is not recommended.

 If you want to know where on the screen the bounding box of the component is you can use the `toRect` method.